 Natural Resources

-To achieve this, a strategy led by the public sector, in coordination with private actors and the scientific-technological system, is needed.
+To achieve this, a strategy led by the public sector is needed, in coordination with private actors and the scientific-technological system.
 Regulation is fundamental: the exploitation of natural resources can damage the environment and harm people’s health.
-It is essential to improve the governance of natural resources.
+Improving the governance of natural resources is key.
 What does this mean?

-Taking advantage of the great diversity offered by the country to promote each region together with the local communities, promoting the distribution of income with a federal criterion.
-On this path, planning, control and technology development can contribute to this process while helping to care for the environment and mitigate climate change.
+This means taking advantage of the great diversity that the country offers to empower each region together with local communities, boosting the distribution of rents with a federal criterion.
+On this path, planning, monitoring and technology development can contribute to this process while helping to care for the environment and mitigate climate change.

 Natural resources can be the engine of innovation that Argentina needs to grow and develop.